SolTuripe/another-pokeapi/README.md

 npm install
 ```

-## In the project directory, you can run ✅
+## In the project directory, you can run: ✔

 ### `npm start`